 Monitoring a network: Flow level

-In efficient network management, we need the ability to provide deep visibility for the application at a flow level on any port and any device type.
+In efficient network management, we must provide deep visibility for the application at a flow level on any port and device type.
 Today if you want anything comparable, you would deploy a redundant monitoring network.
 Such a network would consist of probes, packet brokers, and tools to process the packet for metadata.

 Monitoring is used to detect known problems and is only valid with pre-defined dashboards with a problem you have seen before, such as capacity reaching its limit.
 On the other hand, we have the practices of Observability that can detect unknown situations and is used to aid those in getting to the root cause of any problem, known or unknown: Observability vs Monitoring.